MojtabaBNH85/E-commerce/README.md

 # E-commerce
 This is a practice project for a newbie like me.

-# This Project created by using php-laravel
+# This Project created by php-laravel
 i like laravel and i tring to learn laravel